What are types of electronic signatures and which one should you use?

 Like the eIDAS, the E-Sign Act lays out guidelines for establishing authority and authenticity of e-signatures, as well as rules for how to obtain, protect, and retain documents that include e-signatures.

-If your organization frequently sends and receives signed documents, an AES e-signature solution like PandaDoc can help you stay compliant with all the laws and regulations related to signing digital documents that would hold up during litigation.
+If your organization frequently sends and receives signed documents, PandaDoc can help you stay compliant with all the laws and regulations related to signing digital documents.